Get the latest from TODAY

 “If you go parallel to the shore you can get out,” Wernicki explained.
 “If you try to swim directly back in (to the shore), the current is too strong.”
 The number one piece of advice?
 Swim at a beach with lifeguards

 “If you swim at a guarded beach, your drowning risk is one in 18 million,” Wernicki said.

 Following these common-sense tips can help keep swimmers safe:

 - Don’t drink alcohol

 - Keep children within arm’s length

 - Wear a Coast Guard approved life jacket if you are a poor swimmer

 The chances of being bitten by a shark are ridiculously low, according to Christopher Lowe, director of the California State University Long Beach Shark Laboratory.
-Last year, sharks bit 54 people.
+Last year, there were 88 unprovoked shark attacks.
 Normally, sharks avoid swimming close to the shore, but sometimes their patterns change.
-This year, for example, more sharks are close to West Coast beaches because of El Niño.

 As unlikely as a shark attack is, there are ways to avoid them: